tseccull/motes/instrument_io/instrument_io_instructions.md

 mandatory to follow this convention when building an I/O module for yourself, but if you intend to share it and request that it be added to the base version of MOTES, you will be asked to follow it to ensure consistency.
-Don't forget to alter the docstring at the top of your copied `instrumentio.py` template.
+Don't forget to alter the docstring at the top of your copied `instrumentio.py` template and also the docstrings of each function.
 Sections of the docstring enclosed in square brackets should be updated with relevant details about you and the module you're creating.

 ### MOTES Style Conventions